 - You should pay yourself a reasonable amount considering your profession, production, and location.

-In general, your physician services income should be no lower than $300k – $400k for an S-corp to be economically feasible (depending on the cost of CPA/payroll services).
-I have created a spreadsheet that easily calculates the Medicare differential.
-Send me an email if you’d like a free copy.
+In general, your net profit should be no lower than $350k – $400k for an S-corp to be economically feasible (depending on the cost of CPA/payroll services).

 *FICA taxes are not due if you are using the s-corp to own rental property.
 FWIW, however, corporations are a poor vehicle for holding appreciating property such as real estate.

 2 thoughts on “How to Save Taxes with an S-corporation”